 Declaration Of War

-After an agonizing week’s wait, Attack On Titan Season 4 rewards viewers with an incredible goosebump-inducing episode, aptly titled “Declaration Of War”; the showdown between Reina and Eren.
-The episode begins right where we left off, in the basement with a shaken Reina hanging on Eren’s every word.
-He convinces Reina to sit down and even encourages Falco to stay and listen to what he has to say.
+After an agonizing week’s wait, Attack On Titan Season 4 rewards viewers with an incredible goosebump-inducing episode, aptly titled “Declaration Of War”; the showdown between Reiner and Eren.
+The episode begins right where we left off, in the basement with a shaken Reiner hanging on Eren’s every word.
+He convinces Reiner to sit down and even encourages Falco to stay and listen to what he has to say.

 Back on the main stage, Lord Tybur prepares for his speech.
 The entire backbone of the Marley military is there to listen and with the power of the Tybur family on their side, horn blows signify the start of proceedings.